Samsung Galaxy A52s 5G with 64MP quad-camera launched in India

-New Delhi, Sep 1 (IANS) Samsung on Wednesday launched the Galaxy A52s 5G smartphone in India under its A-series.
+New Delhi: Samsung on Wednesday launched the Galaxy A52s 5G smartphone in India under its A-series.
 The smartphone comes with an Infinity-O display, 64MP quad camera with OIS, water and dust-resistant IP67 rating.

 The smartphone is priced at Rs 35,999 for the 6GB RAM + 128GB storage model and Rs 37,499 for the 8GB RAM + 128GB storage.
 The phone is offered in awesome black, white and violet colour options.